 Keep the Proverbs and their wisdom near you throughout the day.
 Recall the power in their words when you are in a tight spot or faced with a situation that seems unmanageable.
 Let down that anchor and steady those out-of-control feelings.

-By Aimee Zahora, VP of Marketing at Aim Higher Now, enjoys reading and writing compelling blogs on topics that edify, uplift, and enrich.
+Aimee Zahora, Owner at Aim Higher Now, delights in reading and writing compelling blogs on topics that edify, uplift, and enrich.

 Updated February 24, 2020